Alpensnow/website/docs/world-war-i.md

 # United Kingdom

 <div class="image-text">
-  <p>British aircraft in World War I were at the forefront of developing new aerial tactics and technologies that would shape the future of military aviation.
-The British aircraft industry, although initially behind Germany and France in design and production, rapidly caught up and produced some of the most iconic planes of the war.</p>
+  <p>In 1912, the Royal Flying Corps (RFC) was founded with a military and naval wing, along with a central flying school.
+The RFC's early years were spent testing aircraft for artillery spotting and aerial photography.
+At the outbreak of the First World War in 1914, the RFC comprised of only three squadrons with about 30 serviceable aircraft, but quickly expanded.</p>
   <img src="https://cdn2.picryl.com/photo/1918/04/01/the-royal-flying-corps-on-the-western-front-1914-1918-q11993-44586f-640.jpg" style="width: 50%; height: auto; margin-left: 50px;">
 </div>

-Notable examples include the Sopwith Camel, renowned for its agility and effectiveness in dogfights, and the Vickers F.B.5 "Gunbus," one of the first true fighter planes.
-The Royal Flying Corps (RFC), later transformed into the Royal Air Force (RAF), became the first independent air force in the world, marking a significant evolution in military strategy.
-British planes were crucial for strategic reconnaissance and close air support, paving the way for the expansion of air power in the decades to come.
+The British aircraft industry, initially behind Germany and France in design and production, rapidly caught up and produced some of the most iconic planes of the conflict.
+At end of the end, the Royal Flying Corps evolved into the Royal Air Force, the world's first independant air force.

 <br>